MrLoh/tobanika.us/index/program/en.md

 ## Sat : Sept 10

 <span id="botanic"></span>
-9:00 AM – 5:00 PM
+12:00 PM – 5:00 PM
 ### Chicago Botanic Garden
 ![](gardens.jpg)
 Chicago Botanic Gardens <br>
 [1000 Lake Cook Rd, Glencoe, IL 60022](https://www.google.com/maps/place/Chicago+Botanic+Gardens)

-Enjoy a morning or early afternoon of strolling through the lovely Botanic Gardens of Chicago.
+Enjoy an early afternoon of strolling through the lovely Botanic Gardens of Chicago.
 This is a less organized event, and more a suggestion for a lazy Saturday morning to recover from the party the night before.
 Admission is free, you just have to pay for parking.
 If you are staying at the hotel, you can arrange for the hotel’s free shuttle to bring you!

 -------------------------------------------------------------------------------